lineality/horsey_stats/README.md

 In 2026 the world was stunned
-by the steam-release of 'horsey game' a emersive VR-world-simulator the likes of which the multiverse had never dared to dream;
+by the steam-release of 'horsey game' an immersive VR-world-simulator the likes of which the multiverse had never dared to dream;
 global economics and geolpolitics would never be the same.

-Here is a (very preliminary) tree-model implimented in vanilla rust to examine the otherworldy wizardy
+Here is a (very preliminary) tree-model implemented in vanilla rust to examine the otherworldly wizardy
 of: horsey game

 # Command Line